 If you’re interested in starting your real estate LLC, email me at firstname.lastname@example.org

-One of the biggest advantages that starting a real estate LLC offers is the protection it creates for your personal possessions and finances.
+One of the biggest advantages a real estate LLC formation offers is the protection it creates for your personal possessions and finances.

 Opting to form an LLC, or limited liability company, started to pick up in popularity within the last ten to fifteen years as investors realized the potential benefits.